 Active in business and community service organizations, Caroline was a member of the Board of Governors of the Commercial Real Estate Finance Council (CREFC).
 She was recently elected to the board of directors of the public mortgage real estate investment trust ARES Commercial Real Estate (ACRE).
 She is active in the Urban Land Institute, where she is a member of the Responsible Property Investment Council, and on the steering committee of the Women’s Leadership Initiative.
 She volunteers on the boards of trustees for Global Communities, a nonprofit organization and its subsidiary, Vitas, which specialize in international development and micro-finance.

 Caroline received her Juris Doctor degree cum laude from Georgetown University Law Center and her Bachelor of Arts with high distinction, Phi Beta Kappa, from the University of Virginia.
 She is admitted to practice law in the District of Columbia and in the state of Maryland.

 John Brazzale, Senior Vice President of Strategy Marketing & Administration, Corporate Banking

-John is a Certified Treasury Professional (CTP).
-He received his B.B. in Finance from Western Illinois University and has participated in executive education at the J.L.
-Kellogg school of management at Northwestern University.
-He has authored many articles on the impact of outsourcing, re-engineering, electronic commerce and the investment of on/offshore balance sheets assets.
-He has also spoken at numerous regional and national treasury management and finance conferences.
+John participated in Executive Education at the J.L.
+Kellogg School of Management at Northwestern University.
+He has authored articles and spoken at regional and national conferences on the impacts of financing alternatives, outsourcing, re-engineering, electronic commerce and the investment of on/offshore balance sheets assets.

 Wayne Cauthen, Principal